qpdf/qpdf/manual/cli.rst

    owner-password may be empty strings.

    The key-length parameter must be either 40, 128, or 256.
 The user and/or owner password may be omitted.
-Omitting either pasword enables the PDF file to be opened without a password.
+Omitting either password enables the PDF file to be opened without a password.
 Specifying the same value for the user and owner password and specifying an empty owner password are both considered insecure.